Oxford United F.C.: 1893–1960: Headington F.C. to Headington United

-Oxford United was founded on 27 October 1893 as Headington Football Club at the Britannia Inn, Headington in a meeting called by a local doctor, Robert Hitchings, as a way for the cricketers of Headington Cricket Club to maintain their fitness during the winter break.
+Oxford United was founded on 27 October 1893 as Headington Football Club, in a meeting at the Britannia Inn, Headington.
+The meeting was called by a local doctor, Robert Hitchings, as a way for the cricketers of Headington Cricket Club to maintain their fitness during the winter break.
 The fellow founder was the Revd John Scott-Tucker, vicar at St. Andrew's Church, who was appointed first president of the club.
 The suffix United was added in 1911 after merging with Headington Quarry.
 The club's first football match played was against Cowley Barracks.
-Headington had no regular home until 1913, when they were able to purchase Wootten's Field on London Road, but this was redeveloped in 1920, forcing the club to move.
-A permanent home was found in 1925, when they purchased the Manor Ground site on London Road.
+Headington had no regular home until 1913; it was able to purchase Wootten's Field on London Road, but this was redeveloped in 1920, forcing the club to move.
+A permanent home was found in 1925, when the club purchased the Manor Ground site on London Road.
 The facility was used as a cricket pitch in the summer, and a football pitch in the winter.
 In 1899, six years after their formation, Headington United joined the Oxfordshire District League Second Division, where they competed until the outbreak of the First World War; the Second Division was renamed the Oxfordshire Junior League after the resumption of football in 1919.
 In 1921, the club was admitted into the Oxon Senior League.
 The first season included a 9–0 victory, with eight of those goals coming from P. Drewitt.
 This remains a record for the highest number of goals scored by an Oxford player in a first-team match.
 At this time a small rivalry existed with Cowley F.C., who were based a few miles south of Headington.
 During a league game on May Day, the referee gave two penalties to Cowley; supporters broke past security and players, resulting in the referee being "freely baited".
 The first FA Cup tie played was in 1931, against Hounslow F.C. in the Preliminary Round, ending in an 8–2 defeat for Headington.
 United spent two seasons in the Spartan League in 1947 and 1948, finishing fifth and fourth respectively.
 It was around this time that the cricket team left the Manor and moved to new premises near Cowley Barracks.